Screening? Try our Mouse Fecal Panel:

 • Shorten the time required to confirm a clinical diagnosis of Shigella or EIEC infection.

-• Ensure that rodent colonies are free of these bacteria
+• Help ensure that rodent colonies are free of these bacteria

 • Early prevention of spread of these bacteria among a colony